Herrm2291/webapp-react-steveify/README.md

 - Added a reset.css file in the public folder and linked it in index.html
 - Imported Google fonts in index.html
 - Updated favicon.ico
-- Created the static components (App, SearchBar, SearchResults, Playlist, Tracklist and Track) with accompanying CSS files, each in their own folders, located under /src/Components/
+- Created the static components (App, SearchBar, SearchResults, Playlist, Tracklist and Track) with accompanying CSS files, each in their own folders, located in /src/Components/
 - Passed the state of a search results parameter through the SearchResults and TrackList components to render an array of tracks.
 When a user requests data from Spotify, the JSON response will include a set of song tracks.
 Each track will contain a field for name, artist and album.
 For each track in the results list, Steveify will display the song name, artist and album.
 - Passed the state of a user’s custom playlist title and tracks from the App component down to the components that render them (Playlist to TrackList).
 When a user adds songs from the search results list to their playlist, the addTrack method in App.js will update the state of a playlist parameter in App.js, and Steveify will render the song in the user's playlist.
 - Add/remove tracks to a playlist.
 Created the addTrack method in App.js for adding a song from the search results track list to the user’s custom playlist.
 Created the removeTrack method in App.js for removing a song from the user’s custom playlist.